diagrid-labs/dapr-on-aks/README.md

     {"DAPR_HTTP_PORT":"3500","DAPR_GRPC_PORT":"50001"}
     ```

-5. Submit an order to the app:
+5. Submit an order to the app using curl or a REST client:

     ```bash
     curl --request POST --data "@sample.json" --header Content-Type:application/json http://<EXTERNAL_IP>/neworder
     ```

-6. Confirm that the order ID is persisted:
+6. Confirm that the order ID is persisted using curl or a REST client:

     ```bash
     curl http://<EXTERNAL_IP>/order